Chen-Abudi/web_project_4/README.md

 - Additional animations.
 - Adding form validation.
 - Adding a counter to the like Buttons.
-- Adding functionality to the images so that by clicking on them, the images will open in bigger window.
 - Adding funcionality to change the profile image.
-- Adding funcionality to the add button if someone will want to add more places, or on the opposite to delete with popup window that checks if the user is sure.
+- Popup window to check if the user is sure to remove postcard.
+- Option to select postcards group to remove together.
+- Import/export postcards.

 ## Deployed Project